craddm/craddm.github.io_old/_posts/2016-09-17-ERP-Visualization-Part-1.md

 ERP visualization is hard.
-It's very common for grand average ERP data to be plotted as simple traces, with no information regarding variability.
-There a couple of variations on this simple theme which show regions of significance, but it's extremely rare to show anything else.
+It's very common for grand average ERP data to be plotted as simple traces representing condition means, with no information regarding variability around these means.
+There are a couple of variations on this simple theme which show regions of significance, but it's extremely rare to show anything else.
 A new editorial letter by Rousselet, Foxe, and Bolam in the European Journal of Neuroscience offers some <a href ="http://http://onlinelibrary.wiley.com/doi/10.1111/ejn.13400/epdf">useful guidelines</a>, and Ana Todorovic's recent <a href="http://neuroanatody.com/2016/09/scatterplotting-time-series/">post on adding scatterplots to time-series data </a>is also great.

 I do all my processing of EEG data in Matlab, using EEGLAB and ERPLAB, but I typically switch over to R when it's time to do the statistics on individual ERP components.
 In general I love the R package ggplot2 for graphs, so it feels natural to me to try plotting the ERPs using ggplot2.
 These posts are not intended to codify right or wrong answers on how to visually represent ERPs.
 Rather, they're my attempt to explore some of the options, get a feel for what's good and bad about each approach, and work out how to actually make these plots in R.

 ## The data

-For convenience I've taken some data from a study that we published a while back <a href="#craddock">[1]</a>.
-The design was repeated measures 2 x 3 factorial: Object (object vs non-object) and Spatial Frequency (high, broadband, low).
-For Part 1, I'm going to stick to the main effect of Object.
+For convenience I've taken some data from a study that we published a last year <a href="#craddock">[1]</a>.
+We used a 2 x 3 factorial repeated measures design, with the factors Object (object vs non-object) and Spatial Frequency (high, broadband, low).
+Check out the article itself for more details.

+For this first post, I'm going to stick to the main effect of Object.
 I'll get on to the effect of frequency and the interaction in later posts, which will also be a good opportunity to show some of the difficulties with applying some of the guidelines from the letter to designs that have more than two conditions.

 Behind the cut is some code to load in my pre-processed data and whip it into shape.
 The pre-processed data is four columns containing the amplitude value for each time point for each subject for each condition.